jyoko/throng/readme.md

 Grace period for worker shutdown.
 Once each worker is sent SIGTERM, the grace period starts.
 Any workers still alive when it ends are killed.
+Parent exits after killing workers.

 In milliseconds; defaults to 5000.

+### messenger

+Handler for message passing to master.
+Listener created for every worker when forked.
+Cluster property `isMaster` (Boolean) and `workers` (object) exposed as properties on `throng`.

 ## Example